 Bilberry fruit grows on perennial fruit trees or shrubs, and is closely related to the huckleberry and blueberry.
 It is marketed as a dietary supplement to help improve eyesight and promote overall eye health, and is widely used in herbal therapy.
-Bilberry anthocyanins are thought to regenerate rhodopsin, a pigment in retinal photoreceptor cells, and bilberry has been used for poor night vision, macular degeneration, glaucoma, and cataracts.
+The anthocyanins in bilberry are thought to regenerate rhodopsin, a pigment present in retinal photoreceptor cells.

-In vitro, isolated bilberry polyphenols appear to protect against neurodegenerative processes and eye disorders (1) (2).
-Animal models suggest the extract may help visual functioning (3) and protect against retinal diseases (4).
-Human studies are mixed on whether bilberry anthocyanosides improve visual acuity, night vision, and retinal function (5) (6) and many of the positive studies are poorly designed (7).
+In vitro, bilberry polyphenols appear to protect against neurodegenerative processes and eye disorders (1) (2).
+Animal models suggest bilberry extract may help visual functioning (3) and protect against retinal diseases (4).
+Human studies are mixed on whether bilberry anthocyanosides improve visual acuity, night vision, or retinal function (5) (6) ; many of the positive studies are poorly designed (7).
 A small trial suggests bilberry may improve visual function in some individuals with normal tension glaucoma (8), but generally human data on bilberry for eye disorders are lacking (9).

-A standardized bilberry extract was shown to reduce disease activity in a pilot study of patients with mild to moderate ulcerative colitis (10).
-Dietary bilberry produced beneficial changes in serum lipids and lipoproteins in women with higher metabolic risk, but had an unexpected opposite effect in those who were low-risk (11).
+In other studies, a standardized bilberry extract was shown to reduce disease activity in patients with mild to moderate ulcerative colitis (10).
+Dietary bilberry produced beneficial changes in serum lipids and lipoproteins in women with higher metabolic risk, but had an unexpected opposite effect in those who were at low risk (11).
 Another species of bilberry, Caucasian whortleberry, was found to improve glycemic control in type 2 diabetic patients (12).
-Ingestion of bilberries in a diet that also included whole grain/low-insulin-response grain products and fatty fish also altered lipid profiles and improved glucose metabolism in individuals at high risk for type 2 diabetes (13).
+Ingestion of bilberries in a diet that also included whole grain/low-insulin-response grain products and fatty fish altered lipid profiles and improved glucose metabolism in individuals at high risk for type 2 diabetes (13).
 Two small randomized trials suggest that bilberry juice may reduce biomarkers of inflammation and improve cardiometabolic risk (14) (15).

 In vitro and in vivo studies indicate that bilberry may have anticancer activities (4) (16) (17) (18) (19) (20) (21).
-A pilot study suggests bilberry extract may significantly reduce proliferation of colorectal cancer tumor tissue (22).
-Bilberry extract has a protective effect against chemotherapy-induced oral mucositis in an animal model (23).
+A pilot study suggests that bilberry extract may significantly reduce proliferation of colorectal cancer cells (22).
+Bilberry extract also showed a protective effect against chemotherapy-induced oral mucositis in an animal model (23).
 Other small studies of a proprietary extract combination that includes bilberry suggests it may relieve chemotherapy-induced mucositis in cancer patients (24) (25).
-However, it is unclear the extent to which bilberry itself may be responsible for this effect.
-More studies are needed to determine what benefits are attributable to bilberry fruit itself, as well as its potential synergy with other berry compounds and food combinations.
+However, it is unclear the extent to which bilberry itself may be responsible for such effects.
+More studies are needed to determine what benefits are attributable to bilberry fruit, as well as its potential synergy with other berry compounds and food combinations.

 In individuals with hypercholesterolemia, anthocyanins may improve endothelium-dependent vasodilation by activating the NO-cGMP signaling pathway (28).
 The polyphenols in bilberry juice can modulate inflammation by decreasing plasma C-reactive protein, interleukin (IL)-6, -15, and monokine induced by INFγ (MIG) (14).

 In human colon and liver cancer cell lines, bilberry anthocyanins demonstrated intracellular antioxidant activity even though concentrations applied were very low (29).
-Bilberry extract can inhibit human leukemia, colon, and breast cancer cells through apoptotic induction and/or inhibition of cell proliferation (17) (30).
-Delphinidin and other isolated anthocyanidins synergistically enhanced cell-cycle arrest and apoptotic induction in aggressive non-small-cell lung cancer cell lines by modulating Notch, WNT, and NF-ĸB signaling pathways (16).
-Their malfunction in cancers fuel cell regeneration and chemotherapy-resistance, and delphinidin particularly appeared to be the most effective at Notch1 and NF-ĸB inhibition (16).
+Bilberry extract inhibited human leukemia, colon, and breast cancer cells through apoptotic induction and/or inhibition of cell proliferation (17) (30).
+Delphinidin and other anthocyanidins synergistically enhanced cell-cycle arrest and apoptotic induction in aggressive non-small-cell lung cancer cells by modulating Notch, WNT, and NF-ĸB signaling pathways (16).

-Rectal bleeding with long-term bilberry overconsumption: In a 77-year-old man on warfarin therapy, requiring 2 emergency department visits, treatment with fresh plasma infusions, and hospitalization to evaluate inconsistent international normalized ratio (INR) values (33) (34).
+Rectal bleeding following long-term overconsumption of bilberry has been reported in a 77-year-old man on warfarin therapy, requiring two emergency room visits, treatment with fresh plasma infusions, and hospitalization to evaluate inconsistent international normalized ratio (INR) values (33) (34).

 Anticoagulants / Antiplatelets: Bilberry may potentiate the risk of bleeding (33) (34).

-Aspirin and aspirin products: May have added or synergistic antiplatelet effects and increase bleeding risk (35).
+Aspirin and aspirin products: Bilberry can have added or synergistic antiplatelet effects, and increase the risk of bleeding (35).

-Non-steroidal anti-inflammatory drugs (NSAIDs): May have added or synergistic antiplatelet effects and increase bleeding risk (35).
+Non-steroidal anti-inflammatory drugs (NSAIDs): Bilberry may have added or synergistic antiplatelet effects, and increase the risk of bleeding (35).